BeanYa/beanya.github.io/source/_posts/2021-02-13-GHAction-DeployHexo.md

 # Controls when the action will run.
 on:
-  # Triggers the workflow on push or pull request events but only for the master branch
+  # Triggers the workflow on push events but only for the master branch
   push:
     branches: [ master ]
   schedule:
-      - cron: '0 22 * * *' # Once per day at midnight
+      - cron: '0 22 * * *' # 6am UTC+8 Everyday
   workflow_dispatch:

 jobs: